 Again I use a continuous pattern of stitching in a 'corset-like' method to pull the deep tissues together.

-To maximise the chance of excellent and un-eventful healing, the surgery is closed
+To maximise the chance of excellent and un-eventful healing, the surgery is closed in several layers.

 As I bring the sub-dermal and sub-cutaneous tissue layers together, you'll note that the skin edges end up meeting together.